-Strategic Aim No. of strategic objectives Assurance ratings for strategic objectives No of Programmes 1.
-Provide Safe, high quality, population healthcare 3 10 2.
+Strategic Aim No. of strategic objectives Assurance strategic ol No of Programmes Provide Safe, high quality, population healthcare 3 10 2.
 Deliver personalised community health services that are accessible and responsive 3 7 3.
 Build a productive, capable and inclusive workforce 4 13 4.
 Ensure healthcare is financially sustainable, making best use of resources 2 4 5.
-Collaborate to play an active role in the Lincolnshire ICS 2 4 a.
+Collaborate to play an active role in the Lincolnshire ICS 4 a.
 Assurance gained - Complete 2023-24 BAF b.
 Summary of movement of 2023-24 ratings, final year-end position and proposed ratings for March 2024 for approval: